-For the 2018–19 to 2021–22 period the Archives has three strategies to deliver its purpose and achieve its vision:
+The National Archives has three delivery strategies in the 2019–20 to 2022–23 period to enable the delivery of its purpose and achieve its vision:

-- Establish frameworks for best-practice management of Australian Government information and data by Australian Government agencies toward achievement of the Digital Continuity Policy targets.
+- establish frameworks for best-practice management of Australian Government information and data by Australian Government agencies toward achievement of the Digital Continuity 2020 Policy targets

-- Connect researchers and the community to the national archival collection and enhance understanding of the role of the Archives.
+- connect researchers and the community to the national archival collection and enhance understanding of the role of the National Archives.

-- Report to the Minister and Prime Minister outlining agencies' progress towards digital transition, the support provided, and additional support needed, by the Archives to further drive improvement
+- report to the Minister and Prime Minister outlining agencies’ progress towards digital transition, the support provided, and additional support needed by the National Archives to further drive improvement.

 Australian Government agencies are surveyed against DC2020 Policy targets and outcomes reported to the Prime Minister and the Minister.

-2. Qualitative evaluation of progress towards DC2020 outcomes
+Table 2.
+Qualitative evaluation of progress towards Digital continuity

-- Work with agencies to identify and authorise classes of records / categories of information to be retained, destroyed or transferred, because of their enduring national significance, to the National Archives' collection
+- work with agencies to identify and authorise categories of information and records to be retained, destroyed or transferred to the national archival collection

-- Plan and manage the efficient transfer of information and records from agencies
+- plan and manage the efficient transfer of archival value information and records from agencies

-- Digitise the collection with particular emphasis on at-risk and high-use information and in accordance with the National Digitisation Strategy and Plan
+- digitise the collection with particular emphasis on at-risk and high-demand information and in accordance with the National Digitisation Strategy and Plan

-- Establish the Digital Archives Program as a body of work undertaken across the Archives that will embed digital archiving capability, accelerate the development of digital skills and processes, and upgrade preservation technologies in the Archives
+- deliver under the existing Digital Archives Program a body of work being undertaken across the National Archives that will embed digital archiving capability, accelerate the development of digital skills and processes, and upgrade digital preservation technologies in the National Archives.

 Records of enduring national significance are identified and transferred into the national archival collection for safekeeping.

-1. Percentage of Australian Government entities with comprehensive records authority coverage
+1. Australian Government entities with comprehensive records authority coverage

-2. Qualitative evaluation of records of enduring national significance transferred for safekeeping in the national archival collection
+2. Records of enduring national significance transferred for safekeeping into the national archival collection

 |Case studies and program outcomes||Case studies and program outcomes||Case studies and program outcomes||Case studies and program outcomes|

-- The status of records authority projects and engagement with agencies is updated weekly though internal Commonwealth Information Policy reporting.
+- The status of records authority projects and engagement with agencies is updated weekly through internal reporting.

-- A standing item is reported to the National Archives of Australia Advisory Council.
+- A standing item report on the number of records authorities issued is provided to the National Archives of Australia Advisory Council.

-- The relevant business area analyses transfers quarterly, with the analysis of transfers identifying up to two case studies for inclusion in the annual performance statement.
+- The relevant business area analyses transfers quarterly.
+This data is supported by the inclusion of case studies in the annual performance statement.

 - Quarterly reporting identifies progress against preservation and digitisation plans.